smbjorklund/media_update/doc/terms.md

 The website is partitioned into areas that are basically their own sub-sites.
 _Articles_ belong to an area and can be edited by the _content managers_ of the area.
 Areas have their own menu.
-Content belonging to an area is currently presented together with the area's header, sidebar and footer.
+Content belonging to an area is currently presented together with the area’s header, sidebar and footer.

-Areas form hierarchies, but don't inherit stuff from their parent(s).
+Areas form hierarchies, but don’t inherit stuff from their parent(s).
 This is used mainly to reflect the organizational structure; for instance to present that certain _departments_ are part of some _faculty_.